dynatrace-oss/opentelemetry-metric-dotnet/README.md

 The `DynatraceExporterOptions` can be provided either via the `AddDynatraceExporter()` extension method on the `MeterProviderBuilder`, or by manually passing it to the `DynatraceMetricsExporter` constructor.

-The `DynatraceExporterOptions` contains the following properties:
+The `DynatraceExporterOptions` class contains the following properties:

 ### Dynatrace API Endpoint (`Url`)